rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 These features are related to merge requests:

 - [Cherry-pick changes](../cherry_pick_changes.md):
-  Cherry-pick any commit in the UI by selecting **Cherry-pick** in a merged commit or merge request.
+  Select **Cherry-pick** in a merged commit or merge request to cherry-pick any commit in the UI.
 - [Fast-forward merge requests](../fast_forward_merge.md):
   For a linear Git history.
 Also provides a way to accept merge requests without creating merge commits.
 - [Find the merge request that introduced a change](../versions.md):
   When you view a commit's Details page, GitLab links to the commit's merge request.
 - [Merge requests versions](../versions.md):
-  Select and compare the different versions of merge request diffs.
+  Compare versions of merge request diffs.
 - [Resolve conflicts](../resolve_conflicts.md):
-  You can resolve some merge request conflicts in the GitLab UI.
+  Resolve some merge request conflicts in the GitLab UI.
 - [Revert changes](../revert_changes.md):
   Revert changes from any commit from a merge request.
 - [Keyboard shortcuts](../../../shortcuts.md#issues-and-merge-requests):